Acid Alkaline Balance Diet

 Athletes in peak training are most negatively affected by acidosis.
 Acidosis impedes recovery and thus the athlete's ability to get the most out of training.
 Knowing which foods aid in establishing your body's pH balance will not only help you avoid all the negative effects of acidosis, but also help your recovery time and energy levels to train stronger, longer, and harder.

-Sports Nutrition Courses at the College of Natural Health
+Holistic Nutrition Courses at the College of Natural Health

 We offer holistic nutrition courses that will teach the student about the Acid Alkaline Food Chart and the benefits of an alkaline forming diet.
 An alkaline diet will help to oxygenate body tissue and assist the sports athlete to maintain the highest quality of power, strength and endurance during athletic performances, while avoiding being prone to injuries.

 HOLISTIC NUTRITION RESOURCES